What is Smoke Taint?

 The levels of taint are typically much higher in red wines than in white wines.
 The evidence points to a concentration of the smoke compounds within the skin of the fruit.
 Since red wine requires extended skin contact, it is reasonable that these wines would see higher levels of taint.

-How do I treat wine contaminated with Smoke Taint
+How do I treat wine contaminated with Smoke Taint?

-It has been shown that membranes treatment in combination with adsorption is an effective means of dealing with smoke taint – see Fudge, A. L.; Ristic, R.; Wollan, D.; Wilkinson, K. L. (2011) Amelioration of smoke taint in wine by reverse osmosis and solid phase adsorption.
+It has been shown that membrane treatment in combination with adsorption is an effective means of dealing with smoke taint – see Fudge, A. L.; Ristic, R.; Wollan, D.; Wilkinson, K. L. (2011) Amelioration of smoke taint in wine by reverse osmosis and solid phase adsorption.
 Aust.
 J. Grape Wine Res.
 17 (2): 41-48.

 VA Filtration USA developed a breakthrough in 2019 with the reduction of the bound form of smoke taint from wine, coined the ARC process.
 Through a combination of membranes and adsorption medias, the latest ARC process from VA Filtration USA has been shown to dramatically reduce the measurable bound forms of smoke taint including Syringol gentiobioside, Methylsyringol gentiobioside, Phenol rutinoside, Cresol rutinoside, Guaiacol rutinoside, Methylguaiacol rutinoside.
 Since the ARC process requires a wine split to generate a permeate, the reduction in the bound compounds is dependent on the number of passes through the machine.
 Testing on light to medium tainted wine has required 2-4 passes to reduce the taint to non detectable levels.
 Since analysis of the bound form of smoke requires samples to be shipped to Australia, we recommend running a smaller volume trial to determine the number of passes required to successfully reduce the smoke taint.